-If upon or following a change in the ownership or effective control of the Company or a change in the ownership of a substantial portion of the assets of the Company (as these terms are used for purposes of Section 280G of the Internal Revenue Code of 1986, as amended (the "Code")) (a "Change in Control"), the tax imposed by Section 4999 of the Code or any similar or successor tax (the "Excise Tax") applies, solely because of the Change in Control, to any payments, benefits and/or amounts received by Mr. Kresa from the Company (including, without limitation, any fees, costs and expenses paid under this Agreement) and/or any amounts received or deemed received, within the meaning of any provision of the Code, by Mr. Kresa as a result of (and not by way of limitation) any automatic vesting, lapse of restrictions and/or accelerated target or performance achievement provisions, or otherwise, applicable to outstanding grants or awards to Mr. Kresa under any of the Company's incentive plans, including without limitation, the 2001 Long Term Incentive Stock Plan, the 1993 Long Term Incentive Stock Plan, the 1987 Long Term Incentive Plan and the 1981 Long-Term Incentive Plan, the Company shall pay to Mr. Kresa in cash an additional amount or amounts (the "Gross-Up Payment(s)") such that the net amount retained by Mr. Kresa after the deduction of any Excise Tax on such payments, benefits and/or amounts so received and any Federal, state and local income tax and Excise Tax upon the Gross-Up Payment(s) provided for by this Section shall be equal to such payments, benefits and/or amounts so received, but in all events shall be made within thirty (30) days of the receipt or deemed receipt by Mr. Kresa of any such payment, benefit and/or amount.
+If upon or following a change in the ownership or effective control of the Company or a change in the ownership of a substantial portion of the assets of the Company (as these terms are used for purposes of Section 280G of the Internal Revenue Code of 1986, as amended (the "Code")) (a "Change in Control"), the tax imposed by Section 4999 of the Code or any similar or successor tax (the "Excise Tax") applies, solely because of the Change in Control, to any payments, benefits and/or amounts received by Mr. Kresa from the Company (including, without limitation, any fees, costs and expenses paid under this Agreement) and/or any amounts received or deemed received, within the meaning of any provision of the Code, by Mr. Kresa as a result of (and not by way of limitation) any automatic vesting, lapse of restrictions and/or accelerated target or performance achievement provisions, or otherwise, applicable to outstanding grants or awards to Mr. Kresa under any of the Company's incentive plans, including without limitation, the 2001 Long Term Incentive Stock Plan, the 1993 Long Term Incentive Stock Plan, the 1987 Long Term Incentive Plan and the 1981 Long-Term Incentive Plan, the Company shall pay to Mr. Kresa in cash an additional amount or amounts (the "Gross-Up Payment(s)") such that the net amount retained by Mr. Kresa after the deduction of any Excise Tax on such payments, benefits and/or amounts so received and any Federal, state and local income tax and Excise Tax upon the Gross-Up Payment(s) provided for by this Section shall be equal to such payments, benefits and/or amounts so received had they not been subject to the Excise Tax.
+Such payment(s) shall be made by the Company to Mr. Kresa as soon as practicable following the receipt or deemed receipt of any such payments, benefits and/or amounts.